rrixh/lollypophub/README.md

 DoIt:Play()
 end)

-MoreSection:NewButton("Kneel V2", "C to toggle USE GENERATE ANY KEYBIND skript", function()KEY = "C" -- Key to crouch
+MoreSection:NewButton("Kneel V2 (c to toggle)", "C to toggle USE GENERATE ANY KEYBIND skript", function()KEY = "C" -- Key to crouch
 CROUCHWALKSPEED = 12 -- Walkspeed when you are crouching